 Constant whining, pacing, barking, scratching at the door, are all signs he needs to go.
 If he exhibits these behaviors you should take him out immediately.

-Accidents happy very frequently with new puppies.
+Accidents happen very frequently with new puppies.
 The puppy is in a new environment and is very confused.
-It takes a long time to for them to adjust.
+It takes a long time for them to adjust.

 When your puppy does have an accident have patience.
 Keep your consistent training schedule.
 Only then if it still doesn’t seem to be working, ask a veterinarian to rule out a medical issue.